 “Show Time” doesn’t load properly in Firefox.
 Works fine in IE. Also for few combinations of cinema, movie, date the “Show Time” menu is empty.
 How can that be?

 The items in “Select Movie” is confusing.
 They need to be sorted by some logic – language and/or movie name.
 Possibly they have some logic but I couldn’t figure it out.
 The best is to have the latest movie at the top.
-It is reasonably “safe” to assume the majority of their customers would want to buy tickets for Ghajini, push that name up instead of burying it somewhere in the long list of menu (this suggestion is applicable to all movie ticket booking sites)
+It is reasonably “safe” to assume the majority of their customers would want to buy tickets for Ghajini, push that name up instead of burying it somewhere in the long list of the menu (this suggestion is applicable to all movie ticket booking sites)

 Coming to “Select Class”, if there is just one choice for the user to select why can’t the backend “pre-select” that option?
 For Classic, Ghajini, Dec 26, 3:20 PM option the ONLY item in “Select Class” is “Normal (Rs 300)”” – why even bother to ask the user to click on “Select Class”, choose Rs 300 (which I don’t find it Normal, I think the rates are Abnormal these days)?

 Undoubtedly Fame (now Inox) is the best.
 All seats from all their theatres are available on the net.
 Other theatres reserve only a few rows for the internet (which may not be a bad thing but they should increase the quota for internet users).

 They seem to have invested time in the product but then it is not rocket science.
 Others have put in effort in making something simple complicated.
 Few points about Fame,